MongoDB links: API guide , Authentication

 -

-From the Resources menu, select Connections.
-Then, click + Create connection at the top right.
+In the left pane, select Resources→Connections.
+Then, click + Create connection at the top right of the page.

 -